prashanth-volvocars/gitlab-docs/.gitlab/issue_templates/Default.md

 * https://forum.gitlab.com/

-If you feel that your issue can be categorized as a reproducible bug or a feature proposal, please use one of the issue templates provided and include as much information as possible.
+If you feel that your issue can be categorized as a reproducible bug or a feature proposal for GitLab Docs, please remove this text and provide as much information as possible.

 Thank you for helping to make GitLab a better product.
+-->